 SimpleDiagrams is tailored for sketching and low-fidelity wireframing.
-While appearing quite primitive, it still supports import and export of templates, drag & drop, multi-user collaboration, and flowcharts.
+While appearing quite primitive, it still supports the import and export of templates, drag & drop, multi-user collaboration, and flowcharts.
 The tool is very helpful for content'rich websites, for example, when you build an online education platform.

 Wireframesketcher is full of handy features that facilitate the wireframing process.
 The extensive library of ready-made objects and even some web-frameworks, such as Bootstrap, with fast convenience at the top, make the tool the rockstar of our list

 The bottom line is: the website design process is not as simple as it seems; it takes a lot of time and effort sketching and wireframing before the actual design process begins.
 Let’s recap everything we have said and articulate the main lessons from this post: